omo-ai/omo/README.md

 All connectors are self-service configured via a UI.
 We'd like to support the widest catalog of Connectors.
-If you'd like to contribute a connector, please read our Contribution Guide, or if you need a custom connector please contact us.
+If you'd like to contribute a connector, please read our [contribution guidelines](CONTRIBUTING.md), or if you need a custom connector please contact us.